 Paul will often ask me what I have done whilst he is out at work.
 I am fairly sure that he thinks I lay back and relax on the sofa while the fairies crack on with the day-to-day jobs.

-I tell you, those fairies must be bloody knackered with having to tidy and organise the house, arrange appointments, load the washer, empty the washer, load the dryer, empty the dryer, load the dishwasher, empty the dishwasher, hoover up and downstairs, collect the kids from Nursery and School, sit and complete homework with J, do the shopping, send and collect various packages and ferry the kids to and from random activities to name just a few of the things that they magically seem to get done.
+I tell you, those fairies must be bleeping knackered with having to tidy and organise the house, arrange appointments, load the washer, empty the washer, load the dryer, empty the dryer, load the dishwasher, empty the dishwasher, hoover up and downstairs, collect the kids from Nursery and School, sit and complete homework with J, do the shopping, send and collect various packages and ferry the kids to and from random activities to name just a few of the things that they magically seem to get done.

 Staying On Top Of Things

 I once relied upon using a single paper diary to stay organised and now find myself having to use a family diary, the calendar on my phone and a wall planner to coordinate each day without being late for something or other.
 It’s endless and often exhausting but without my many lists, schedules and plans things would probably fall apart fairly quickly in this household.